-The Class C RV and Class C Motorhome provides the same conveniences as a larger motorhome in a smaller version with lower price.
+The Class C Motorhome provides the same conveniences as a larger motorhome in a littlle smaller version with a much lower price.

 The Class C is built on an automotive van frame with an attached cab section.